xiix0/scam/README.md

-Of course you have a purpose -- to find a purpose.
+Life is to you a dashing and bold adventure.